Frequently Asked Questions

 LAFCO oversees changes to local government boundaries involving the formation and expansion of cities and special districts.
 This includes annexations and detachments of territory to and/or from cities and special districts, incorporations of new cities; formations of new special districts, consolidations of cities or special districts; mergers of special districts with cities, and dissolutions of existing districts.
 LAFCO also approves or denies proposals from cities and special districts to provide municipal services outside their jurisdictional boundaries.

 LAFCO determines a sphere of influence (“SOI”), a plan for the probable physical boundaries and service areas for each city and special district in the county.
-All jurisdictional changes, such as incorporations, annexations, and detachments, must be consistent with the affected agency’s Sphere of Influence, with limited exceptions.
+All jurisdictional changes, such as incorporations, annexations, and detachments, must be consistent with the affected agency’s sphere of influence, with limited exceptions.

 LAFCO also prepares municipal service reviews (“MSRs”), a comprehensive analysis of the municipal services provided in a particular city or special district.